jhwhenry/cpd/CPD_Upgrade_482_to_485.md

 ### 2.2 Upgrade CPD services to 4.8.5
 #### 2.2.1 Upgrade IBM Knowledge Catalog service
+Check if the IBM Knowledge Catalog service was installed with the custom install options.
 ##### 1. For custom installation, check the previous install-options.yaml or wkc-cr yaml, make sure to keep original custom settings
 ```
 vim cpd-cli-workspace/olm-utils-workspace/work/install-options.yml